 Our rating: 9.0/10

-The cheapest of our 3 recommendations, the Alpha still manages to be the complete electric bike package for leisure or commuting.
+The cheapest of our 3 recommendations, the Gamma still manages to be the complete electric bike package for leisure or commuting.

 It still boasts an array of quality components and being manufactured in Europe means you are getting a good mix of value and reliable construction.

-For the price the bike offers a surprising number of features, it has front and rear Shimano hydraulic disc brakes, Shimano Acera 24 gears, front suspension adjustable with lockout, mudguards and lights as standard, and rear storage.
+For the price the bike offers a surprising number of features, it has front and rear Shimano hydraulic disc brakes, motor from Promovec, front suspension adjustable with lockout, mudguards and lights as standard, and rear storage.
 Add to that a choice of battery sizes (to suit your requirements) and you have a very capable hybrid e-bike that can get you to and from work during the week and out to the shops of an evening.